ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 You can choose to use gzip instead by setting `compress_algorithm=gzip` in the connection URL.

-Alternatively you can disable compression a few ways.
+Alternatively, you can disable compression a few ways.

 1. Disable by setting `compress=0` in the connection URL: `http://localhost:8123/default?compress=0`
-2. Disable via the client configuration
+2. Disable via the client configuration:

 ```java
 ClickHouseClient client = ClickHouseClient.builder()